-8. There is nothing more to do until the end of the disk erasing process.
+There is nothing more to do until the end of the disk erasing process.
 The application will operate on its own.
+However, you can still browse and inspect other disks, scan volumes and launch another Kill or Wipe processes for other objects.
+KillDisk perfectly erases disks in parallel!

 If there are any errors, for example due to bad clusters, they will be reported on the Interactive screen and in the log.
-If such a message appears, you may cancel the operation (click Abort), or you may continue erasing data (click Ignore or Ignore AII).
+If such a message appears, you may cancel the operation (click Abort), or you may continue erasing data (click Ignore or Ignore All).

-- NOTE: Because of the BIOS restrictions of some manufacturers, a hard disk device that is larger than 300 MB must have an MBR (Master Boot Record) in sector zero.
+NOTE: Because of the BIOS restrictions of some manufacturers, a hard disk device that is larger than 300 MB must have an MBR (Master Boot Record) in sector zero.
 If you erase sector zero and fill it with zeros or random characters, you might find that you cannot use the hard drive after erasing the data.
-It is for this reason KillDisk creates an empty partition table and writes a typical MBR in sector zero (in case the Initialize disk(s) after Erase option is selected). - 3.2.1.2 Wipe Data from a Device
+It is for this reason KillDisk creates an empty partition table and writes a typical MBR in sector zero (in case the Initialize disk(s) after Erase option is selected).

+3.2.1.2 Wipe Data from a Device

-When you select a physical device such as Fixed Disk 0, the wipe command processes all logical drives consecutively, deleting data in unoccupied areas.
+When you select a physical device such as Fixed Disk0, the wipe command processes all logical drives consecutively, deleting data in unoccupied areas.
 Unallocated space (where no partition exists) has been erased as well.
 If KillDisk detects that a partition has been damaged or that it is not safe to proceed, KillDisk does not wipe data in that area.
 The reason it does not proceed is that a damaged partition might contain important data.